Services marketing: Alternative view

-Services: Unique characteristics
+Characteristics

 Throughout the 1980s and 1990s, the so-called unique characteristics of services dominated much of the literature.

 The four most commonly cited characteristics of services are:

 Intangibility – services lack physical form; they do not interact with any of our senses in a conventional way, they cannot be touched or held.

 Implications of intangibility: Ownership cannot be transferred, value derives from consumption or experience, quality is difficult to evaluate prior to consumption or purchase.